stymbhrdwj/com.stymbhrdwj.nifty50/README.md

 ### Installation

 Clone the repository in the directory `~/.local/share/plasma/plasmoids/` then run the command `killall plasmashell; kstart5 plasmashell` to restart `plasmashell`.
 Alternatively, log out and log in again.

+Note: This works only on Plasma 5.
+I am currently writing a version for Plasma 6 and will be out in a week or so.